A diver-down flag is red with a white diagonal stripe running down (from the upper left to the bottom right).

 What is a Diver Down Flag?

-A diver down flag is a warning signal that indicates there are divers in the region.
+A diver down flag is a warning signal used to indicate that there’s a submerged diver.

 What are the Two Types of Diver Down Flags?

-When you go diving, you will have a choice between an alpha dive flag, which is blue and white, or a red and white flag.
+When you go diving, you will have a choice between an alpha dive flag, which is blue and white, or a red and white flag (diver down).
 The red and white flag, oddly, doesn’t have a formal name!

 The alpha flag is used to generally warn people that diving is in progress, and that you are deep below the waves.
 The alpha flag is based around maritime flag standards, meaning that any qualified boat users will recognise a blue and white diver flag as clear indication they need to keep back at a specific speed and distance.
 The alpha flag is mainly used to prevent boat collisions.